Asynchronous Decentralized SGD with Quantized and Local Updates: Additional Experimental Results

 \paragraph{Results.} The accuracy results for ImageNet experiments are given in Table~\ref{table:acccuracy} and Figures~\ref{fig:resnet50-local} and~\ref{fig:resnet18-conv-vs-time}.
 As is standard, we follow Top-1 validation accuracy versus number of steps.

 \paragraph{Communication cost.} We now look deeper into SwarmSGD's performance.
 For this, we examine in Figure~\ref{fig:rn18-scalability} the average time per batch of different methods when executed on our testbed.
 The base value on the y axis (0.4s) is exactly the \emph{average time per batch}, which is the same across all methods.
 Thus, the extra values on the y axis equate roughly to the communication cost of each algorithm.
-The results suggest that the communication cost can be up to twice the batch cost (SGP and D-PSGD).
+The results suggest that the communication cost can be up to half the cost of the full batch (for SGP and D-PSGD at large node counts).
 Moreover, this cost is \emph{increasing} when considered relative to the number of workers (X axis), for all methods except SwarmSGD.

 This reduced cost is justified simply because our method \emph{reduces communication frequency:} it communicates less often, and therefore the average cost of communication at a step is lower.
-We can therefore conclude that our method is \emph{scalable}, in the sense that its communication cost remains constant relative to the total size of the system.
 Figure~\ref{fig:resnet18-conv-vs-time} shows the convergence versus time for ResNet18 on the ImageNet dataset, at 32 nodes, with 3 local steps per node, and $\sim 7$ epochs per model.

 \paragraph{Convergence versus Steps and Epochs.} Figure~\ref{fig:cifar-additional} shows and discusses the results of additional ablation studies with respect to the number of nodes/processes and number of local steps / total epochs on the CIFAR-10 dataset / ResNet20 model.
 In brief, the results show that the method still preserves convergence even at very high node counts (256), and suggest a strong correlation between accuracy and the number of epochs executed per model.
 The number of local steps executed also impacts accuracy, but to a much lesser degree.